Triple Play: Nolan Arenado, Anthony Rendon, Jon Niese

 Anthony Rendon, Washington Nationals

 In 2014, Rendon was arguably the Nationals’ most valuable player, putting up a .287/.351/.473 slash line, with 21 homers, 83 RBI, 17 steals and a league-high 111 runs.
 This season, he’s been Mr. Invisible.
 Oh, it isn’t because he is playing poorly; he literally isn’t there on the field.
 After injuries delayed his season debut until June 4, Rendon is back on the disabled list after just 18 games.
 This time it’s a strained quad muscle, which is expected to keep him out of action for at least two weeks before he is even re-evaluated.
 Similar injuries have ruined the season for St. Louis’ Matt Adams and also put Matt Holliday on the DL as well.
 While he was in the lineup, he picked up right where he left off last season, hitting .290/.375/.362, although he hadn’t flashed much power yet.
 The Nationals are fortunate to have quality replacements in Yunel Escobar and Danny Espinosa, but Rendon would be a clear upgrade over either one.
 It’s scary that the Nationals are in first place in the National League East despite playing most of the season without Rendon (and Jayson Werth).
+The personal injury lawyers practicing in the Columbia, SC area can help with the legalities of an injury case.

 Playing the Name Game